Crochet

 Salt

-1. Grind all the above ingrediants without adding water to a coarse paste
+1. Grind all the above ingrediants without adding water to a coarse paste.
+Add cooking soda.

 2. Fill a spoonfull of the above mixture in pre-made kadubu skin